Facundo Pellistri: Manchester United

 Pellistri joined Manchester United on 5 October 2020, for a reported transfer fee of £9 million, on a five-year contract.
 Diego Forlán, who was then managing Peñarol, endorsed Pellistri in a conversation with Manchester United manager and former teammate Ole Gunnar Solskjær, comparing the young player to Ryan Giggs and emphasizing his ability to speak English.
 His first pre-season goal was on 18 July 2021, against Derby County, in a 2–1 away win at Pride Park.

 Loan to Alavés

-On 31 January 2021, Pellistri joined Deportivo Alavés on loan for the remainder of the season.
+On 31 January 2021, Pellistri joined Alavés on loan for the remainder of the season.
 He returned to United to play in their summer pre-season matches, before going back on loan to Alavés in August for the 2021–22 season.

 2022–23 season

 Pellistri made his competitive debut for Manchester United on 10 January 2023, coming on as a substitute and assisting the second goal in a 3–0 EFL Cup win over Charlton Athletic.
 Pellistri made his Premier League debut on 8 February 2023, coming on as a substitute in a 2–2 draw against Leeds United.
 On 17 March 2023, Pellistri made his first senior start for United, against Real Betis in the UEFA Europa League.
-On 20 September 2023, Pellistri made his UEFA Champions League debut against Bayern Munich, in the group stage, at Allianz Arena.
+On 20 September 2023, Pellistri made his UEFA Champions League debut against Bayern Munich, in the group stage, at the Allianz Arena.